 These are assets held to earn rental income and/or for capital appreciation which are revalued annually to fair value as at 31 March.
-City's Cash Investment Property valuation was £1,991.2m as 31 March 2021.
+City's Cash Investment Property valuation was £2,071.2m at 31 March 2022 (2020/21: £1,991.2m).
 Gains or losses arising from changes in the fair value of investment property are included in the Consolidated Statement of Comprehensive Income.